Kasdeyael/SimulatorFN/README.md

 # SimulatorFN
 This project is a simulator for fake news diffusion using Repast Simphony, including a tool for the management of the validation results in a database and a parser for datasets to obtain the percentages of spread of a rumor or fake news article.
 In this file we give context to each folder.
-The full instructions for installation or use are in the manuals of the memoria file (only in Spanish).
+The full instructions for installation or use are in the manuals of the [manuales](manuales.pdf) file (only in Spanish).

 *This file can also be read in [Spanish](README.sp.md).*